Skip to main content

 externalIdPrefix: sequence-prefix

 The location filter API uses an internal ID for the parentId and dataSetId, while the YAML configuration files reference the external ID; parentExternalid and dataSetExternalId.
-The Cognite Toolkit resolves the external ID to the internal ID before sending the request to the CDF API.
+The Cognite Toolkit resolves the external ID to the internal ID before sending the request to the Cognite API.

 RAW

+Resource directory: raw/ API documentation: RAW The RAW configuration files are stored in the module’s raw/ directory.
 You can have one or more RAW configurations in a single YAML file.
 For example, multiple tables can be defined in a single file.
+RAW table configuration filenames must end with Table, for example, my_table.Table.yaml.
+Database configuration filenames must end with Database, for example, my_database.Database.yaml.

 - dbName: sap